Abandoning or Endangering a Child in Texas

 If the State charges you or someone you know with abandoning or endangering a child, competent, aggressive legal representation can improve your chances of a favorable outcome.
-Austin Criminal Defense Attorney Jason Trumpler has been practicing criminal law for 20-years and has helped successfully defend hundreds of individuals by either getting their charges reduced or ultimately dismissed.
+Austin Attorney Jason Trumpler has been practicing criminal law for 20-years and has helped successfully defend hundreds of individuals by either getting their charges reduced or ultimately dismissed.
 Contact our office today at 512-457-5200.

 The Texas Penal Code has several ranges of possible punishments depending on the circumstances of the alleged crime:

 - State Jail Felony: You abandon the child with the intent to return for him or her, such as shopping at the grocery store.

 - 3rd Degree Felony: You abandon the child with no intent to return for him or her.

 - 2nd Degree Felony: You abandon the child in circumstances that the reasonable person might deduce could pose imminent harm, danger, or death.

 Endangering a child is generally punishable as a State Jail Felony.

 There are several exceptions to this statute, such as children enrolled in inherently dangerous extracurricular activities such as sports.